-Users should memorize their COS passwords instead of writing them down.
+Users should memorize their COS passwords.

-Employees' COS passwords should be deleted when they leave the company.
+COS passwords should be deleted when an employee leaves the company.

-Typically, each user has a separate password.
+Tips - TTypically, each user has a separate password.
 Alternately, several users can share a password or one user can have several passwords.

 A system can have a maximum of 100 six-digit COS passwords (00 to 99).